JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 as extensions.
 That's why these declarations can't be overridden in Kotlin.
 And the extension initializers aren't available as Kotlin constructors.

-> Currently, there are two exceptions in UIKit.
+> Currently, there are two exceptions.
 Starting with Kotlin 1.8.20, category members that are declared
-> in the same headers as NSView and UIView classes are imported as members of these classes.
+> in the same headers as the NSView class (from the AppKit framework) and UIView classes (from theUIKit framework) are
-> It means that you can override methods subclassing from NSView and UIView.
+> imported as members of these classes.
+It means that you can override methods subclassing from NSView and UIView.
 >
 {type="note"}